radhikatoshniwal/blog/content/posts/post-5.md

 description: "The Netaji Bose Rap"
 tags: []
 ---
-I have been obssessed with Hamilton, the musical for over 3 years now.
+I have been obsessed with Hamilton, the musical for over 3 years now.
 So I thought I'd be pretty great to write and perform a Hamilton-like song for Netaji Bose - a pretty awesome freedom fighter.
 Here it is!
 <html>
   <div>
     <center>
-    <iframe width="400" height="300"
+    <iframe
       src="https://www.youtube.com/embed/oFSHuLO1pVc">
     </iframe>
       </center>